Wall Street is back in good graces of Trump's Washington

 Goldman Sachs stock alone surged nearly 5% on Friday, up an incredible 33% since Trump's victory.
 Goldman, like other big banks, is benefiting from Trump's bashing of the laws put in place to prevent another Wall Street meltdown.
 Bank stocks are climbing on hopes that Trump will usher in faster growth in part by slashing taxes.

 It can't hurt that Trump has hired numerous ex-Goldman Sachs guys to help him run the country.
-Treasury secretary nominee Steven Mnuchin was a Goldman Sachs partner, Trump's chief strategist Steve Bannon also worked there, and Trump picked Jay Clayton, a former Goldman lawyer, to lead the SEC.
+Treasury secretary nominee Steven Mnuchin was a Goldman Sachs partner, Trump's chief strategist Steve Bannon also worked there, and Trump picked Jay Clayton, a former lawyer who represented Goldman Sachs and other big banks, to lead the SEC.